nhibernate/nhibernate-core/doc/reference/query_linq.md

 Those queries happen entirely inside the database, without extracting corresponding entities out of the database.

-These operations are a Linq implementation of [???](#batch-direct), with the same abilities and limitations.
+These operations are a Linq implementation of [DML-style operations](batch.md#dml-style-operations), with the same abilities and limitations.

 ## Inserting new entities